The Complete Guide to Xela, Guatemala

 Like the rest of Guatemala, Xela experiences two seasons: dry season and rainy season.
 Dry seasons lasts from November through March, while rainy season is April through October.

-Here are some of my other Guatemala travel guides and travel tips:
+Here are some of my other Guatemala travel blogs and travel tips:

 - Top 8 Places to Go in Guatemala